“The teachers at BJW were inspiring and helped me gain the confidence and qualifications I needed for a journalism career.”

 Roxy Freeman, BJW graduate, freelance journalist and novelist

 Sarah has worked extensively as a reporter and website and social media manager.
-She currently manages social media for Officreche.
+She is currently the Brighton and Hove local democracy reporter.

 Top tip: Know your patch.
 Know the people.
 Go to the opening of an envelope and you will build up your contacts.